FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 4. Use in Flavors

-(E)-beta-damascone is utilized in a wide range of flavor categories, including fruit, floral, and berry flavors.
-It serves as an impact note, providing a distinct fruity and floral character.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with industry-typical levels often around 1 ppm.
-It is relatively stable under normal conditions but may degrade under extreme heat or acidic conditions.
+(E)-beta-damascone is widely used in flavor formulations, particularly in fruit and floral profiles.
+It serves as an impact note, providing depth and authenticity to flavors.
+Typical use levels in finished food or beverages range from 0.01 to 0.1 ppm, with higher concentrations potentially leading to overpowering effects.
+It is stable under typical processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature